 Facet joints are located between the bones of your spine, from your neck down the entire spinal column.
 The facet joints have nerve roots that go through them, connecting the spinal cord to other parts of the body.

-A car accidents may damage the facet joints or the cartilage that cushions the joints.
+A car accident may damage the facet joints or the cartilage that cushions the joints.
 Imaging studies like MRI are used to diagnose facet joint injury.
 Except in serious injury, medication and physical rehab are often the first lines of treatment.

 Fractured Vertebrae